MrClement/KDS-Code2016-DjangoStarter/README.md

 #### A quick overview

-You should now have a folder somewhere on your computer called **KDS-Hack2016-DjangoStarter**.
-Inside it there are the following files and folders:
+You should now have a folder somewhere on your computer called **KDS-Code2016-DjangoStarter**.
+Inside it there are the following files and folders (this is not a complete list):

 ```
 ├── README.md
+├── resources
+│   └── clone.png
-└── hackserver
+└── server
+    ├── db.sqlite3
-    ├── firstapp
+    ├── firstapp <-- This is the important folder
     │   ├── __init__.py
+    │   ├── __init__.pyc
     │   ├── admin.py
+    │   ├── admin.pyc
     │   ├── apps.py
+    │   ├── apps.pyc
     │   ├── migrations
-    │   │   └── __init__.py
     │   ├── models.py
+    │   ├── models.pyc
+    │   ├── static
+    │   │   └── firstapp
+    │   │       ├── script.js
+    │   │       └── style.css
+    │   ├── templates
+    │   │   └── firstapp
+    │   │       ├── base.html
+    │   │       ├── detail.html
+    │   │       ├── index.html
+    │   │       └── new.html
     │   ├── tests.py
-    │   └── views.py
-    ├── hackserver
-    │   ├── __init__.py
-    │   ├── __init__.pyc
-    │   ├── settings.py
-    │   ├── settings.pyc
     │   ├── urls.py
+    │   ├── urls.pyc
+    │   ├── views.py
-    │   └── wsgi.py
+    │   └── views.pyc
+    ├── manage.py
+    └── server
+        ├── __init__.py
+        ├── __init__.pyc
+        ├── settings.py
+        ├── settings.pyc
+        ├── urls.py
+        ├── urls.pyc
+        ├── wsgi.py
-    └── manage.py
+        └── wsgi.pyc
 ```

 This might seem a little overwhelming, but **to start you will only need to worry about the folder firstapp**.
 This is because Django is designed to run multiple *apps* with the same *project*.
-In this example our project is called hackserver and our app is called firstapp:
+In this example our project is called server and our app is called firstapp:

 ```
 ├── __init__.py
 ├── admin.py
 ├── apps.py
 ├── migrations
+├── models.py <-- Database models go here
+├── static <-- CSS and JS go here
+│   └── firstapp
+│       ├── script.js
+│       └── style.css
+├── templates <-- HTML templates go here
-│   └── __init__.py
+│   └── firstapp
+│       ├── base.html
+│       ├── detail.html
-├── models.py
+│       ├── index.html
+│       └── new.html
 ├── tests.py
+├── urls.py <-- URL routing is done here
-└── views.py
+├── views.py
 ```

 #### The Model-View-Controller (MVC) framework